 This morning we take the trail to the Poça da Ribeira do Ferreiro (also known as Poça da Alagoinha or Lagoa das Patas).
 Along the way we pass rich vegetation between high cliffs, down which, descend a dozen waterfalls to form the lagoon.
-For the next two nights we stay at Aldeia da Cuada, where we have dinner.

-This morning we fly to the island of Terceira.
+This afternoon we fly to the island of Terceira.
 Terceira (pop.
 56,000) is one of the larger islands (396.75 km2) of the Azores Archipelago.
 It has the Azores' oldest city and past capital, Angra do Heroísmo which, after 1536, became a key-port of call by ships bound for south America; it remains the seat of the Azores' Supreme Court.
 A small number of hypogea (caverns) suggest that settlement on Terceira that may date back 2,000 years.
 A document of 1439 attributed its 'discovery' to the Portuguese Gonçalo Velho Cabral; the name 'Terceira' alludes to the fact that it was the third island to be discovered.
 Its first settlers were from northern Portugal and Flanders; they settled in the island's north.